Ayurveda Parkschlösschen – now and then

 Conversion into an Ayurveda health resort

-With the goal of creating an unique health resort that offers only Ayurveda, the Preuß family acquires the entire property in1990.
+With the goal of creating a unique health resort that offers only Ayurveda, the Preuß family acquires the entire property in 1990.
 The reconstruction thereafter is carried out strictly according to the principles of Vedic building biology and under the laws for protecting historical buildings.
-In an impressive ceremony with Ayurvedic scholars, so‑called "Pandits" who travelled specially from India, the building project is dedicated, and the cornerstone is laid for the newly planned annex to the main building, in which a majority of the guestrooms and the Ayurveda therapy department will be accommodated.
+In an impressive ceremony with Ayurvedic scholars, so‑called "Pandits" who travelled especially from India, the building project is dedicated, and the cornerstone is laid for the newly planned annex to the main building, in which a majority of the guestrooms and the Ayurveda therapy department will be accommodated.

 In December 1992, the keys are handed over ceremoniously to Wolfgang Preuss in the presence of the city council.
 Starting in February 1993 the Parkschlösschen opens its gates.
 Two women are the first paying guests and enjoy the comforts and atmosphere of the hotel completely undisturbed.
 At that time, nearly 30 employees belong to the Parkschlösschen team.